FauzanFarooqui/fauzanfarooqui.github.io/_pages/about.md

 Month | Status
 ---|---
+**October 2023** | Recieved our first paper acceptance!
+We benchmarked LLMs in the legal domain in a short paper (see details from my Publications Work section) at the NLLP workshop, co-located at EMNLP 2023.
+Hope to see you in Singapore this year!
+**August 2023** | Started my first position!
+I will be working as a Research Engineer on 5G systems at the Centre for Development of Telematics (C-DoT, India's Telecom R&D organization).
 **December 2022** | Selected as a Student Volunteer at the prestigious on-site EMNLP 2022 conference at Abu Dhabi, UAE.
 **July 2022** | Started research work on Open Information Extraction at VNIT, supervised by Prof. Dr. Mansi Radke.
 **June 2022** | Selected to attend IASNLP'22 - International Institute of Information Technology - Hyderabad's Advanced Natural Language Processing Summer School.